-Please refer to the section on Working with DDS Data Samples in the RTI Connext DDS Core Libraries User's Manual for more information (available here if you have Internet access).
+Please refer to Working with DDS Data Samples in the Core Libraries User's Manual for more information.

 4.3 DDS Entities

 The main classes extend an abstract base class called a DDS Entity.
 Every DDS Entity has a set of associated events known as statuses and a set of associated Quality of Service Policies (QosPolicies).
 In addition, a Listener may be registered with the Entity to be called when status changes occur.
 DDS Entities may also have attached DDS Conditions, which provide a way to wait for status changes.
 Figure 4.1: Overview of DDS Entities presents an overview in a UML diagram.